Spring Cleaning – the Broadcast IT Edition

 Tackling the Interior

-Before reaching inside the case, touch something metal for several seconds to ground yourself and drain any static electricity that could be damaging to the sensitive inside components of your system.
+Before reaching inside the case, stop!
+Touch something metal for several seconds to ground yourself and drain any static electricity that could be damaging to the sensitive inside components of your system.

-Next, remove any added video or audio cards and place them aside.
-Other components, like audio connectors and port extensions, can be taken out too.
-You might wish to take a moment for a quick picture or three to help put them back where you found them.
-While they sit outside the computer case, it makes sense to put the components in anti-static bags, or take other precautions.
+Next, it is a good idea to remove any added video or audio cards and place them aside.
+Other components, like audio connectors and port extensions, can be taken out, too.
+You might even wish to take a moment for a quick picture or three to help put them back where you found them.
+(While they sit outside the computer case, it makes sense to put the components in anti-static bags, or take other precautions.)

-As you clean, be careful when using a vacuum – it is effective for much of the heavy built-up dust and debris, but do not get the hose attachment near any PC components, lest you hit one of them, causing a short to something else.
+As you clean, be careful when using a vacuum.
+It is effective for much of the heavy built-up dust and debris but do not get any metal hose attachment near to any PC components, lest you hit one of them, causing them to short to something else.
 Do get out your brush and the compressed air you used for the exterior and – very gently – get to work on cleaning the motherboard and slots.
 The same brush can be carefully used to clean all the components you set aside.

-By the way, never ever spray liquid cleaners directly into your computer system, even if it is turned off.
-If you use any liquid product to get rid of dust, first pour it lightly onto a cloth.
+By the way, never ever spray liquid cleaners directly into your computer system, even if it is turned off, including card sockets.
+If you do use any liquid product to get rid of dust or lubricate a socket, first pour it lightly onto a cloth.

 Putting It All Back Together